Preserve Bcc and expanded distribution group recipients for eDiscovery

 Q. When and where is Bcc recipient information stored?

 A. Bcc recipient information is preserved by default in the original message in sender's mailbox.
-If the Bcc recipient is a distribution group, distribution group membership is only expanded if the sender's mailbox is on hold.
+If the Bcc recipient is a distribution group, distribution group membership is only expanded if the sender's mailbox is on hold or assigned to a Microsoft 365 retention policy.

 Q. When and where is the list of expanded distribution group recipients stored?

 A. Group membership is expanded at the time the message is sent.
 The list of expanded distribution group members is stored in the original message in the sender's mailbox.
-The sender's mailbox must be on In-Place Hold or Litigation Hold.
+The sender's mailbox must be on In-Place Hold, Litigation Hold, or assigned to a Microsoft 365 retention policy.

 Q. Can the To/Cc recipients see which recipients were Bcc'ed?